 There was no way I was sleeping outdoors.
-A sleeping bag, fleece liner and all my clothes and I was still cold.
+A sleeping bag, fleece liner, and all my clothes and I was still cold.
 It was a freezing morning and I was in four layers until lunchtime, mostly helped by steep hills.

 When I threw on my backpack it felt weirdly light.
-Had I forgotten something or was it just a particularly good day despite my poor nights sleep.
+Had I forgotten something or was it just a particularly good day despite my poor night’s sleep.
 The light was just coming up when I crossed the bridge saying ciao to Galicia, adios to Spain and bom dia to Portugal.
 I was a little sad to leave Spain after all the kilometres I’ve spent walking here, but the next part of the journey awaits and with no fanfare whatsoever I crossed another international border.
 Instantly there was a different feel and it was strange to suddenly not be able to communicate, I can say very little beyond the basics in Portuguese and my comprehension skills are very rusty without practice in the last years.

 The fort over Valenca do Minho is amazing and the old textile town is so pretty I spent a few hours walking around and taking photos.
 Portugal is an hour behind Spain so people were only just getting up.
 Climbing up on to the parapets got me some very wet feet in the feet grass and some beautiful views back to Tui for my trouble.
 The fort leads to the old town through a quite scary tunnel and I stopped for breakfast.

 I’d spent the last few days trying to figure out the last part of the trip.
-Initially I thought I’d just get to the border, maybe a day beyond and that would do me.
-Then I realised how close I was going to be to porto but not able to complete it.
+Initially, I thought I’d just get to the border, maybe a day beyond and that would do me.
+Then I realised how close I was going to be to Porto but not able to complete it.
 The boy was arriving in Porto in a few days.
 Would I skip some, get a train from Valenca, keep walking, do a long day, but where was the next accommodation- the possibilities were plaguing me.
-In the end it was late, I was frozen in the low, stubborn mists and I ploughed on.
-At some point I hit the 1000km point in my journey, where I’m not exactly sure without working it out as Portugal doesn’t use km markers like Spain.
+In the end, it was late, I was frozen in the low, stubborn mists and I ploughed on.
+At some point, I hit the 1000km point in my journey, where I’m not exactly sure without working it out as Portugal doesn’t use km markers like Spain.

 The landscape hadn’t changed considerably from southern Galicia, rather just the style of the buildings.
-I met a man pruning in his garden, Avelino, and stoped for a chat.
+I met a man pruning in his garden, Avelino, and stopped for a chat.
 People so far seem uninterested or very kind and friendly.
 But it’s strange to speak in English to people again.
 Plenty of small villages with stretches through the familiar late autumn forests, the only difference being the old Roman road was stone, uneven and uncomfortable to walk on.
-Still it was better than the mud fest I found at one point.
+Still, it was better than the mud-fest I found at one point.
 I was heading into the hills again, why are there so many ups?
 Why must I meet the crazy dog just on the steep hill when I’m crawling along?

-By lunchtime the heat finally hit me and after a break I decided to slow down and head for Rubiães.
+By lunchtime the heat finally hit me and after a break, I decided to slow down and head for Rubiães.
 The next viable accommodation was another fifteen kilometres and that was too much.
 Alone in the albergue I curled up under almost every blanket in the dorm.
 No hammock for me thank you.

 I miscalculated the dawn which broke at 7am, and it was bright half an hour later.
 As I walked through the forest during the cold morning I could hear dogs yelping in the distance as usual.
 This stretch was hard to navigate with almost no blue fletches and the path was non existent in places.
 A slow descent over rocks, mud, slippery pine leaves would be an even harder ascent, crisscrossed with cobwebs.
 At one point the path was a river as I tried to swing from one tree to another over it.